 In conclusion, the various forms of politico-military conflict and religious violence need to be carefully embedded in any ambitious theory of late-antique political legitimacy, but they cannot serve as the pivotal access points for understanding how quests for religious orthodoxy transformed political authority.
-We thus need to take a closer look at another promising avenue that has been pursued with increasing intensity in recent research, focusing on the role of imperial power in processes of normalization of faith, or ‘confessionalization’.
+We thus need to take a closer look at another promising avenue, which has been pursued with increasing intensity in recent research, that focuses on the role of imperial power in processes of normalization of faith, or ‘confessionalization’.

 Confession and Political Authority: Current State and Prospects of Conceptualization, II

-Scholarship on late antiquity has not yet fully operationalized the conceptual tools that might help us to understand the peculiar evolution of forms of governance that predicate the legitimacy of political rule on religious orthodoxy: Expressions like ‘creedal standardization’, ‘normalization of faith’, or ‘confessionalization’ pervade the scholarly literature on late antiquity, but largely lack conceptual clarification (a problem that also affects the terminology surrounding ‘caesaropapism’, ‘hierocracy’, and ‘theocracy’; on that last notion, however, see the comparative approaches in Tʀᴀᴍᴘᴇᴅᴀᴄʜ/Pᴇᴄ̌ᴀʀ 2013).
-While church history and historical theology have provided thorough investigations of the institutional and organizational histories regarding the wide spectrum of various ‘Christianities’ on the one hand (see, for instance, the synthetic account of Gʀɪʟʟᴍᴇɪᴇʀ 1979–2002; and Wɪɴᴋᴇʟᴍᴀɴɴ 2nd ed.
-1983) as well as trenchant analyses of theological discourse on the other (e.g. Bʀᴇɴɴᴇᴄᴋᴇ ####; ####), the interconnections and mutual influences with political authority remain significantly underexplored – even though political interventions into the formation of religious doctrine obviously rose to become one of the most salient, and most contested, fields of governance in late antiquity.
+Scholarship on late antiquity has not yet fully operationalized the conceptual tools that might help us to understand the peculiar evolution of forms of governance that predicate the legitimacy of political rule on religious orthodoxy.
+Expressions such as ‘creedal standardization,’ ‘normalization of faith,’ or ‘confessionalization,’ pervade the scholarly literature on late antiquity, but largely lack conceptual clarification (a problem that also affects the terminology surrounding ‘caesaropapism,’ ‘hierocracy,’ and ‘theocracy’; on that last notion, however, see the comparative approaches in Tʀᴀᴍᴘᴇᴅᴀᴄʜ/Pᴇᴄ̌ᴀʀ 2013).
+While church history and historical theology have provided thorough investigations of the institutional and organizational histories of the wide spectrum of various ‘Christianities’ (see, for instance, the synthetic account of Gʀɪʟʟᴍᴇɪᴇʀ 1979–2002; and Wɪɴᴋᴇʟᴍᴀɴɴ 2nd ed.
+1983) as well as trenchant analyses of theological discourse (e.g., Bʀᴇɴɴᴇᴄᴋᴇ ####; ####), the interconnections and mutual influences with political authority remain significantly underexplored—even though political interventions into the formation of religious doctrine obviously rose to become one of the most salient, and most contested, fields of governance in late antiquity.

-A number of valuable suggestions for conceptual refinement have been made more recently: Hanns Christof Bʀᴇɴɴᴇᴄᴋᴇ (2015) has offered important preliminary thoughts about how the notion of ‘confessionalization’ might be used as an analytical tool for exploring the religious impact on late-antique governance, even though the notion is, of course, anachronistic and requires specific adaptations.
-Wolfram Kɪɴᴢɪɢ (2016) examined how the standardization of creed was increasingly presented as reflecting the emperor’s personal religious beliefs, and how this put the monarch in direct competition to the ecclesiastical councils in the definition of credal formulae.
+More recently, a number of valuable suggestions for conceptual refinement have been made.
+Hanns Christof Bʀᴇɴɴᴇᴄᴋᴇ (2015) offers important preliminary thoughts about how the notion of ‘confessionalization’ might be used as an analytical tool for exploring the impact of religion on late-antique governance, even though the notion is, of course, anachronistic and requires specific adaptations.
+Wolfram Kɪɴᴢɪɢ (2016) examines how the standardization of creed was increasingly presented as a reflection of the emperor’s personal religious beliefs, and how this put the monarch in direct competition with the ecclesiastical councils in the definition of credal formulae.
 Based on a rigorous prosopographical analysis, Christoph Bᴇɢᴀss (forthcoming, elaborating on Bᴇɢᴀss 2018) provides important preliminary considerations on the intensifying impact of orthodoxy on the career paths of members of the Roman imperial elite in the fifth and sixth centuries.
 And Jan-Markus Kᴏ̈ᴛᴛᴇʀ (forthcoming, elaborating on Kᴏ̈ᴛᴛᴇʀ 2013) follows a methodological approach rooted in Lᴜʜᴍᴀɴɴ’s social systems theory to investigate the effects of political interventions in questions of religious orthodoxy.

 None of these approaches, however, is comprehensive enough in theoretical scope and explanatory power to provide a sufficiently profound theory of how quests for religious orthodoxy shaped late-antique governance at large.
 The decisive breakthrough can only be achieved by pursuing novel avenues of research that transcend the boundaries of current conceptualization and understanding.
 As I read the present state of scholarship, the time is ripe to conceptually link the impact of quests for religious orthodoxy on late-antique governance to the notion of political authority in the Weberian sense.
-This renders fruitful Bʀᴇɴɴᴇᴄᴋᴇ’s suggestion to apply the concept of ‘confessionalization’ to late antiquity, leading to a working definition of confessional governance as a political system in which political authority is seen as legitimate by the societal key sectors only insofar as being considered in consonance with religious orthodoxy.
+This renders fruitful Bʀᴇɴɴᴇᴄᴋᴇ’s suggestion to apply the concept of ‘confessionalization’ to late antiquity, leading to a working definition of confessional governance as a political system in which political authority is seen as legitimate by key societal sectors only insofar as it is considered consonant with religious orthodoxy.